openhab/openhab-js/README.md

 Full documentation for the openHAB JavaScript library can be found at [openhab-js](https://openhab.github.io/openhab-js).

 The standard library is automatically injected into all scripts by default.
-However, it’s recommended to enable auto-injection only for UI-based scripts.
+However, it's recommended to enable auto-injection only for _Script Actions_ & _Script Conditions_.
 To import the standard library namespaces manually, add the following at the beginning of your script:

 ```js